mfachri88/RustZipCracker/README.md

 A fast, accurate, and feature-rich brute-force password cracking tool for ZIP archives, written in Rust.
 This tool is designed to maximize multi-core CPU utilization, ensure memory safety, and keep resource usage minimal.

-> **Note:** The screenshot shows the Go version, but the user interface in this Rust edition is very similar and even more informative.

 ## Description